| Reasons

 Planning

 and sectoral performance.
+A. Implementation

-and management:
+and management: Good strategies

 and policies are not ends in themselves.
 First they have to be evolved